The establishment of the IDunion SCE has not happened yet and is planned for 2022.

 Public funding & history

-In 2020, the Federal Ministry for Economic Affairs and Energy (BMWi) launched the competition phase of the showcase programme “Secure Digital Identities“.
-The BMWi’s goal is to fund projects with an innovative approach and new concepts for secure digital identities for citizens.
+In 2020, the Federal Ministry for Economic Affairs and Climate Action (BMWK) launched the competition phase of the showcase programme “Secure Digital Identities“.
+The BMWK’s goal is to fund projects with an innovative approach and new concepts for secure digital identities for citizens.
 At that time, the IDunion project participated in the funding programme under the name “SSI for Germany” and developed a concept for decentralized identity management based on the principles of self-sovereign identities (or SSI in short).
 Within this project, the governance policy of the European Cooperative Society was presented in detail for the first time.

 Constituents and objectives of governance